scalar/scalar/packages/proxy-server/README.md

 We will host the Scalar Proxy Server as a cloudflare worker for anyone to use at <https://proxy.scalar.com>
 If you would like to host it yourself, just import `proxyServer` and pass in a `Request` object.

+Most the following examples can also be found in the examples folder.

 ## Bun

 We have a built in bun server in this repo, you can just `pnpm dev:bun` inside of this package.